vmware/terraform-provider-hcx/docs/resources/vcenter.md

-# vcenter
+# Resource: `vcenter`

-vCenter used by this HCX system.
-If resource is created/updates, Application service is restarted.
+The vCenter instance used by the HCX system.
+If the resource is created or updated, the application service is restarted.

 ## Example Usage